Illydth/issSpellStates/README.md

 looking for from a complexity vs. tuning capability for my own campaign, even though I have some fairly extensive scripting experience in MapTool at this point I still find this Framework to be the "Goldilocks" of 5e Frameworks for me.

-And that left me poluting his "Simple" frameowrk with a boatload of COMPLEX addons and drop-ins for functionality I wanted within my campaign file.
+And that left me poluting his "Simple" framework with a boatload of COMPLEX addons and drop-ins for functionality I wanted within my campaign file.
 The end result is still a very simple framework but with lots of addon tooling that makes things LOOK very complicated with a lot of features and functionality for some very complex capabilties...leaving it not exactly "new user friendly".